Git(flow)¶

 .Check that the online documentation has been deployed correctly.

-Add a new release tag in GitHub and generate the corresponding release notes.
+Add a new release tag in GitHub and generate the corresponding release notes according to the instructions above.

 Review the upload to PyPi.